hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Engineers are forced to build broken systems because leadership requires it.

+decentralization is unwelcome

+protocols that reduce dependency are blocked

+anything that weakens the corporate graph is killed

+open standards are treated as threats, not opportunities

+internal politics make simple solutions impossible

 DFH inside a major tech org:

 committees review it